Elizabeth, West Virginia

 Parks & Public Recreation

-The near reaches of the Hughes Wildlife Management Area approach Elizabeth on the northwest and the Ritchie Mines Wildlife Management Area is located 10 miles farther east along the South Fork of the Hughes River.
+The area around Elizabeth is a popular destination for outdoor recreation.
+Fishing and kayaking are popular on the Little Kanawha and Hughes rivers.
+The near reaches of the Hughes Wildlife Management Area, the Burning Springs Wildlife Management Area, and the Lynn Camp Wildlife Management Area are located near the town.
+The Ritchie Mines Wildlife Management Area is located 10 miles farther east along the South Fork of the Hughes River.

 Location